lubranoa/CS-271-F21-Portfolio-Project/README.md

   - Proper use of registers and stack management for conflict avoidance

-  - Implementing coding style and documentation:
+  - Implementing coding style and documentation

   - Comprehension and use of external libraries